carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 have to be remembered by the reader to understand a block of code.
 Aim to reduce indentation where possible when it doesn't make it more difficult to understand the code.
 One great way to do this is by making use of early exits and the ``continue`` keyword in long loops.
-As an example of using an early exit from a function, consider this "bad" code:
+Consider this code that does not use an early exit:

 .. code-block:: c++